abn/dockerfiles/fedora-postgres/README.md

 #### /usr/share/pgsql-post-init
 This volume contains scripts (name matching `*.sh`) that need to executed after `initdb` run completes.
 These scripts are only executed once.
 The postgres service will be restart once these are completed.

-A sample post-init script could be:
+A sample post-init script could be the following.

 ```
 #!/usr/bin/env bash
 # create a user, a database and enable access to it over the network.